shariq1989/cookbook/content/recipe/serrano_crema.md

 #### Serrano Crema Ingredients:

-* Serrano Chili: I prefer the flavor and heat from serrano chilis, but the use of this chili creates a spicy serrano crema that may be too hot for some.
+* Serrano Chili: I prefer the flavor and heat from serrano chillies, but the use of this chili creates a spicy serrano crema that may be too hot for some.
 If you're looking for a milder sauce, use jalapenos instead.

 * Yogurt